dsggregory/Webcrawl/README.md

 Use puppeteer and headless chromium to capture a web page.
 See Requirements below for how to install.

 ## Usage
+The path to the Chromium binary must be found from either the PUPPETEER_EXECUTABLE_PATH or PATH environment variable.
 ```shell
 Usage: node index.js [OPTIONS]... <URL>